mig-hub/sequel-crushyform/README.md

 I am also aware that this documentation is new and might lack some crucial information but feel free to drop me a line if you have any question.

+By the way, I'd like to thank [Jeremy Evans](https://github.com/jeremyevans) for answering so many questions on the #sequel IRC channel.

 HOW TO INSTALL ?
 ================